-If an agreement is reached, that agreement is written down and signed by all the members of the mediation.
-Most often, it becomes a binding and non-revocable document, finalizing all of the litigation.
+If an agreement is reached, that agreement is typed and/or written and signed by all the members of the mediation.
+It becomes a binding and non-revocable document, finalizing all of the litigation.

 The strengths of mediation are in the closure, the weighing of both sides, and the ability to compromise where necessary.
 It has been my experience that parties to mediation generally settle and feel better about the decisions that they have made, rather than having a Court impose a decision.

 Will I Have to Sit at the Same Table as My Former Spouse/Partner?